 With its centuries-long tradition of inbreeding to keep their bloodline pure, it’s only in recent generations that the strict tradition of arranged marriages has been discarded.
 It’s the newest generation of royals, William, Kate, Harry and Meghan, nicknamed the ‘fab four’, who are lauded for dragging the royal family kicking and screaming into the 21st century.
 But they alone cannot do it all.
 Meghan, even as a self-identified proud and ‘confident mixed-race woman’, cannot absolve the royal family of its insidious racism.

-Accusation of royal racism, coming from both major and minor royals, come frequently, so much so that one cannot be blamed for expecting them.
-Just recently Prince Charles quipped at a brown reporter after she mentioned she was from Manchester, ‘well, you don’t look like it,’ he said.
-Princess Michael recently wore a ‘blackamoor’ jewellery piece depicting the bust of a black person wearing a gold crown and multi-coloured crystals, to a Buckingham palace event wherein Meghan was to be introduced to the royal family for the first time.
+Accusations of royal racism, coming from both major and minor royals, come frequently, so much so that one cannot be blamed for expecting them.
+Just recently Prince Charles quipped at a brown reporter after she mentioned she was from Manchester, ‘well, you don’t look like it’.
+Princess Michael recently wore a ‘blackamoor’ jewellery piece depicting the bust of a black person wearing a gold crown and multi-coloured crystals, to a Buckingham Palace event wherein Meghan was to be introduced to the royal family for the first time.
 This racist rhetoric is indicative of the racist history of Britain’s ruling family and of the elitist ideology that allowed Britain to conquer and colonise the world with a clear conscience.
 Britain’s favourite family has never faced up to the displacement, genocide and slavery that occurred under its flag and for its name, and as long as it never faces these sobering facts, it will always feel in some way justified to have caused them.